KC-7/car-quiz/README.md

 <img style="display: inline; margin: 25px 40%" src="readme-files/images/tab.png" alt="Favicon in Broswer Tab" width="20%" height="auto" title="Favicon in Broswer Tab">

-### Features Left to Implement
+### Features Left to Implement 🆕

-- A submit button could be displayed after the user selects their option, this would give then the option to change their option is they selected the wrong button by mistake before their choice is submitted.
+- A submit button could be displayed after the user selects their chosen option, this would give then the option to change their mind if they selected the wrong button by mistake before their choice is submitted.
 When they click submit, the button would then be replaced with the next button.
-This would give the user an oppurtunity to review their score before proceeding to the next question.
+This would give the user an oppurtunity to review their score before proceeding to the next question. 💪

-- Additional difficulty levels could be set up asking the user an array of more difficult questions.
+- Additional difficulty levels could be set up asking the user an array of more difficult questions. 💬

-- A timer feature could be implemented.
+- A timer feature could be implemented. ⏱ ⏳

-- Sounds could be utilized for user feedback.
+- Sounds could be utilized for user feedback. 🔊

-- Add additional pages such as contact, 404, etc.
+- Add additional pages such as contact, 404, etc. 📝

-- Consider restyling the website so all content is always displayed on any screen size and remove auto scroll / focus features.
+- Consider restyling the website so all content is displayed within all screen sizes and remove auto scroll / focus features.
+This could be achieved by getting the result to pop up in front of the current options instead of below them and by utilizing media queries. 📱 💻

+- Add option for user to enter their name and save all scores. 🔤

 _________________________________________________________________________________________________________________________________________________________________________________

-## Design
+## Design ✍ 🆒

 - The site was designed to demonstrate a variety of different JavaScript, CSS and HTML techniques.